Emelia Brobbey

-Emelia Brobbey (born January 6, 1982) is a Ghanaian actress, a television presenter and a musician.
+Emelia Brobbey (born January 6, 1982) is a Ghanaian actress, a film producer, a television presenter and a musician.
 She has starred in numerous Ghanaian movies; winning multiple local and international awards.
+She is best known for her roles in Kumawood films including Asantewaa, Kae, and Asem Asa.
 In 2017, she became the first actor to receive Africa Gold Award in a humanitarian project organized by the United Nations Economic and Social Council in collaboration with the Alliance Creative Common Project(ACCP).

 Early life and education

 Emelia Brobbey was born on 6 January 1982 and grew up in Akyem Swedru to Mr Samuel P Brobbey in the Eastern region of Ghana.
 She studied at Akyem Swedru Secondary School for her O-level and continued to Presbyterian Teacher's Training College to acquire teaching skills.
 After completing Teacher's Certificate 'A', Emelia was posted to Obuasi, where she taught agricultural science.
 She was then introduced to acting.
 She also holds a diploma in Journalism, a bachelor's degree in Human Resource Management and an ICM certificate in Broadcast Journalism.